hatpattern/dashboard/README.md

 ### Cookies

 You must retrieve 2 cookies to use the script.
-Follow the instructions and paste in the cookies when prompted.

-TODO: Record a video for this
+One cookie comes from amplitude which you can get in the devtools/inspect element pannel under network whenver you export a csv.
+This cookie goes in line one of the `cookies.txt` file.
+The second cookie you retrieve from the redhat subscription service.

+### Service account

+This script requires a service account that the main spreadsheet is shared with.
+Follow the instructions in the documentation of the gspread library for this.

 ### Virtual environment